Naming Conventions

 - Sites currently include:

-is my domain name
+domainis my domain name

 Convenience aliases

 For convenience, more friendly alias records can also be created as needed.
-For example, the host wanfw-dt2923.home.example.com.
+For example, the host wanfw-dt2923.home.example.com. might have the alias firewall.home.example.com. created for it.

-alias with a new host, for example, could be done gradually by first staging the new host, then migrating the alias to it, and finally removing the old host.
+Aliases can also help decouple the device's hostname from its role.
+Replacing wanfw-dt2923 which has the firewall alias with a new host, for example, could be done gradually by first staging the new host, then migrating the alias to it, and finally removing the old host.

 Examples